brice/seven-adventure/Week2/README.md

 The author also describe the power of forward message to replace ruby's method missing.
 It gives an exemple of XML builder.

+The last part of this chapter describe IO's concurrencey libraries.
+### Day 3 : Self study

+1 Enhance the XML program to add spaceces to show the indentation structure

+- See day3_1_xml.io.
+I used global value to handle tabulation.

+2 Create a list syntax that users brackets

+3 Enhance the XML program to handle attributes.
+Exemple book({"author": "Tate"}) would print <book author="Tate">